• Skip to main content

 Store bags of frozen rhubarb in the freezer for up to one year.

-How to Use Frozen Rhubarb
+How To Use Frozen Rhubarb

 Use frozen rhubarb just as you would fresh.
 When you’re ready to use the rhubarb, stir the pieces into your recipe as is, no need to defrost.